wesleywerner/eureka-docs/source/user-interface/index.rst

 * Blue sectors indicate connected sectors where sound does not reach
 * Red sectors indicate where sound will reach at volume 1

-By setting the `sound block` flag on linedefs, you can lower the volume of traveling sounds.
+By setting the `sound block` flag on Linedefs, you can lower the volume of traveling sounds.
 Sounds do not travel across two sound-blocking lines.

 .. image:: sector-rendering-sound.png